Professor Julie Freischlag is a vascular surgeon and an international expert in the diagnosis and treatment of thoracic outlet syndrome (TOS).

 Dean and Vice Chancellor Freischlag oversees the academic, research and clinical programs of UC Davis Health System, including its School of Medicine, Betty Irene Moore School of Nursing, 1,000-member physician practice group and the 619-bed UC Davis Medical Center.

 Before coming to UC Davis, Freischlag was professor, chair of surgery and surgeon-in-chief at Johns Hopkins Medical Institutions.
 Prior to Johns Hopkins, she was professor and chief of vascular surgery at UCLA.

-Dr. Freischlag's national leadership includes serving as a former governor and secretary of the Board of Governors and a regent and present chair of the Board of Regents of the American College of Surgeons.
-She is the current president of the Society for Vascular Surgery and a past president of the Association of Veterans Administration Surgeons and the Society for Surgical chairs.
-Freischlag is the editor of JAMA Surgery and an editorial board member for several other prestigious journals.
+Her national leadership includes serving as secretary of the board of governors and presently as chair of the board of regents of the American College of Surgeons.
+She is immediate past president of the Society for Vascular Surgery and a past president of the Association of Veterans Administration Surgeons and the Society of Surgical Chairs.
+Currently, she is the editor of JAMA Surgery and an editorial board member for other prestigious journals.